 The bottom line is, every organization strives to secure their infrastructure against modern threats and decrease the likelihood of data breaches—but security structures, strategies and entities are not ‘one size fits all’.
 Security operations centers are among the best threat detection and prevention measures an organization can make.

 Once thought of as only suited for large organizations and enterprises, this idea has been time and time again refuted by the effectiveness of SOCs with a hybrid architecture, supporting small as well as medium-sized organizations.

 The right solution for you is completely dependent on your security needs and structure.

 You can’t protect what you can’t see.
 This is why having and maintaining a directory of all of your digital assets is crucial for finding any weak points in your attack surface that have the potential to be exploited by malicious attackers.
-This is where ASR can help you.
+This is where ASI can help you.
 Get in touch with our sales team to learn more.